 We lead them in on the 9mm vs .40 S&W vs .45 discussion.
 While accuracy remains a contention, let’s consider other crucial factors.
 The 9mm will not alienate the noob as it recoils less and gives more magazine capacity.

 More mag cap means less time reloading and more time shooting.
 That translates to more fun downrange.
 The .40 does the same, only harder.
-This caliber recoils harder, has lesser ammo capacity.
+This caliber recoils harder, and has lesser ammo capacity.

 9mm vs .40 S&W vs .45 for beginners?